13 Tips for Filing a Home Insurance Claim

 Most people don't even think about it, but there are two reasons you probably should not file a claim:

 If the cost to repair the damage is about the same as your deductible, don't file a claim.
-Generally speaking, you probably should avoid filing a claim unless it is at least 2x-3x your deductible in total damages.
+Generally speaking, you probably should avoid filing a claim unless it is at least 2x-3x your deductible.

 For example, if you have a $1,000 deductible and are looking at $1,500 in damages, it probably does not make sense to file for a $500 payout.
 Filing this claim could cause your premium to jump and will potentially make finding insurance in the future harder.